Jasonic121/Jasonic121.github.io/src/data/blog/cmu-graduation-reflections.md

 ---
-title: "My Transformative Journey at Carnegie Mellon University"
+title: "My Journey at Carnegie Mellon University"
-date: "2024-05-19"
+date: "2024-05-25"
 coverImage: "/images/blog/cmu-graduation/graduation-cover.jpg"
 excerpt: "A heartfelt reflection on my time at Carnegie Mellon University, the experiences that shaped me, the challenges I overcame, and the memories I'll carry forward into my career at Apple."
 ---

 <div className="intro-section">
-  As a student at Carnegie Mellon University from January 2024 to May 2025, pursuing my M.S. in Electrical and Computer Engineering, my journey has been nothing short of transformative.
-This reflection captures the essence of my time at CMU—the late nights in Hunt Library, the breakthrough moments in research, the friendships forged over countless group projects, and the growth that happened both inside and outside the classroom.
+  As a student at Carnegie Mellon University from January 2024 to May 2025, pursuing my M.S. in Electrical and Computer Engineering, my journey has been nothing short of memorable.
+This reflection captures the essence of my time at CMU and the growth that happened both inside and outside the classroom.
 </div>

-# <span className="heading-emoji">🌟</span>The Beginning
+# The Beginning

-Choosing CMU wasn't just about its stellar reputation in computer science and engineering—it was about stepping into an ecosystem where innovation thrives and impossible becomes possible.
+Choosing CMU wasn't just about its stellar reputation in computer science and engineering—it was about stepping into an ecosystem where I am surrounded by brilliant and hardworking people.
 Despite initial concerns about tuition costs and future uncertainties, this choice proved to be the most transformative decision of my academic career.

-I arrived with ambitious goals that would shape every aspect of my journey:
-- **Academic Excellence**: Master both theoretical foundations and practical applications
-- **Research Impact**: Contribute to cutting-edge research in wireless systems and AI
-- **Professional Growth**: Build industry connections and real-world experience
-- **Personal Development**: Develop leadership skills and expand my worldview

----

-# <span className="heading-emoji">📚</span>Academic Excellence
+# Academic Journey

-## Spring 2024: Building the Foundation
+## Spring 2024

 <div className="semester-section">
-  <h3>Core Technical Courses</h3>

   <Course
     code="18-613"